10 Snake Species Native To Zimbabwe

 Source: public domain

 This species is recognisable by its black head contrasting against a uniformly red body.
 Black-headed centipede eaters live in southern Zimbabwe through to South Africa, and make their bases in old termite mounds where they can plot in peace.
 After seizing a centipede, they chew on their bodies for prolonged periods to inject a mild venom, ensuring that enough tiny droplets enter its body.
 Gradually, the centipede becomes paralysed, and the snake can swallow, which is always headfirst.
-Black-headed centipede eaters measure 30cm and are rarely aggressive towards humans.
+Black-headed centipede eaters measure 30cm (max 40cm) and are rarely aggressive towards humans.

 For years, centipedes were the only food Aparallactus capensis was ever witnessed eating.
 Scientists wanted to test this reputation, so they examined 62 old centipede eaters stored in museums.
 They extracted 21 food items in total, and each one was a centipede, confirming what everyone knew.